DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - You can use scripts to run periodically and check for unused accounts, and check priveleged group membership, removing unauthorized accounts
     - Guard against two access control issues:
         - excessive privilege: occurs when users have more privileges than assigned work tasks dictate; these privileges should be revoked
-        - creeping privileges (AKA privilege creep): user accounts accumulating additional privileges over time as job roles and assigned tasks change
+        - creeping privileges (AKA privilege creep or aggregation): user accounts accumulating additional privileges over time as job roles and assigned tasks change
 - 5.5.2 Provisioning and deprovisioning
     - Identity and access provisioning lifecycle refers to the creation, management, and deletion of accounts
         - this lifecycle is important because without properly defined and maintained user accounts, a system is unable to establish accurate identity, perform authentication, provide authorization, and track accountability